physrisk/website-source/pages/privacy-policy.md

-Title: Privacy policy
+Title: Privacy policy for Physics of Risk
 Date: 2017-11-07
 Order: 3
 Url: privacy-policy.html
 Save_as: privacy-policy.html
 Status: hidden

-# Privacy Policy for Physics of Risk

 At Physics of Risk, accessible from <https://rf.mokslasplius.lt>, one of our main priorities is the privacy of our visitors.
 This Privacy Policy document